SagarRaghuvanshi31/Linux/README.md

 - **Go back from all** <br>

-Run this command to go back to the main page.
+Run this command to go back to the main page

 ```
 cd